Cantril, Iowa

 Cantril is a city in Van Buren County, Iowa, United States.
 The population was 224 at the 2020 census.
+Founded in 1871, Cantril is a regional hub of a large Amish and Mennonite community.

 History

 Cantril was laid out in 1871.
+Cantril emerged as a railroad depot but has remained a small city with a population under 500.
+The city has become a regional hub for a sizable Amish and Mennonite community.
+In 1985, Claire and Virginia Zimmerman had established the Dutchman’s Store, beginning as a small market that evolved into a large old fashioned dry goods, fabric, and grocery store.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.51 sqmi, all land.